 - A $1,500 stipend for each faculty member for each student supervised.

-- No-fee student housing in the UNH residence halls for the summer period, approximately June 2 – August 8.
+- Optional no-fee student housing in the UNH residence halls for the SURF summer period, approximately June 1 - August 5, 2016.

 - An allowance for research supplies and library resources will be available.